DaniyarKz0205/mittweida-backend/README.md

-# Review App Backend (Node.js + TypeScript)
+# Review App Backend (Node.js + NestJS + TypeScript)

 This is the backend for the Mittweida Day-Trip Guide.
-It handles feedback submitted by users from the frontend app.
+It handles feedback submitted by users from the frontend app and provides a REST API documented via Swagger.

 ---